The Cybertruck sitting out in the open is no coincidence. But this has its pros and cons...

 Maybe it's not a leak.
 Maybe it's an update on something like maybe some new product that was already announced is just now being seen in stores for the first time or someone somewhere spotted the new packaging for a new product or something just something literally anything new.
 So anyway, all that is background to maybe the weirdest newest trend that i've seen it's not brand new, but it's been happening and it's pretty crazy, which is flying drones.
 This might be the weirdest way of trying to discover company secrets that i've ever seen so on youtube.

+There's endless videos already of people flying drones, all over company properties around headquarters and around their factories, and everything now is this super cool, sometimes yeah.
+Sometimes it is, but is it also super sketchy?
+Sometimes?
+Yes, absolutely and you know number one: it's easy to crash a drone, that's like the obvious part, but number two.
+Even if you are a skilled drone pilot, there are lots of restrictions to what makes it legally.
+Okay, to fly a drone somewhere like if you've ever fired up a dji drone for the first time you get all the warnings.
 You know you can't fly them within five miles of an airport you're supposed to keep them at or below 400 feet.
 Keep them in your line of sight, don't fly them over groups of people or over stadiums or sporting events or anywhere near emergency response efforts like fires, but that's all just legal restrictions like the faa, has made the rules about what you can and can't do in The air technically legally, you still can fly a drone over apple's.
 Amazing 5 billion circular spaceship building, but they absolutely will not let you do it.
 I've looked this up according to some droning hobbyists on youtube, who have been doing it for a while, while it was being built, they apparently hired people to go around stopping people from flying drones anywhere near it, which is totally understandable.

 There was some footage of it being built.
 It was super cool to see the time lapse and progress of the headquarters coming to life, but then, as soon as people started working in it, it was time to stop and then, on the other side of that spectrum, there's tesla who doesn't seem to care at All like at all, and so now it's gotten to the point where it's actually kind of its own, like small sub genre, on youtube.
 Already people routinely fly over the gigafactories that are being built every day to observe the progress on how fast they're being put together.
 There's a whole article on someone who specifically flies over the texas gigafactory, as often as he can so often that people who work there, sometimes wave at the drones and they're totally cool with it and people are seemingly constantly casually flying drones over the fremont factory and Design center just just pointed cameras at stuff and honestly, it's usually not that crazy, like they don't really find anything too newsworthy, but when they do, then it's yeah instant news headlines.

 The ecosystem springs to life.
 I actually remember a little bit before when tesla model s plaid deliveries started.
 You know that was sort of a question of when were they going to start and in the days before that somebody flew their drone over the fremont factory and there was a delivery truck in a parking lot with a bunch of cars on it and they flew Close enough to those cars to look down inside of them and some of them had yolks instead of steering wheels, boom instant headlines tons of new articles written just about that by the way tesla model s plaid review finally, is in the works.
 It's warming up we're gon na start, shooting car videos again so make sure you subscribe to see that when it does come out, that's right below the like button.
+But now the latest one is someone flying over the fremont factory, who spotted a cyber truck out in the open, getting worked on a couple days ago.
+Sporting a few additions that we didn't see on stage, including real mirrors, seems like this is getting kind of ridiculous.
+Here's the thing tesla is fine with this, and you know the people are definitely pushing the limits and it's a little creepy and a little cringe, sometimes a little bit over the top.
+But as of right now, tesla's fine with this and really what that seems to come down to is tesla's, obviously a weird company in a lot of ways.

 But one of the unusual things about them is they don't have a pr department and they obviously don't run any ads like anytime.
 You see tesla compared to other companies.
 Usually the number one thing they bring up is well.
 Tesla spends zero dollars on advertising, so other companies spend a lot of money on r d, but they also have to set some money aside.